 (F) The name of the food is "frozen yogurt."

-(33) Goats milk ice cream--The food defined in Title 21, CFR, §35.110(a) - (f).
+.

-(34) Goat milk--The normal lacteal secretion, practically free of colostrum, obtained by the complete milking of one or more healthy goats.
+(38) Goat milk--The normal lacteal secretion, practically free of colostrum, obtained by the complete milking of one or more healthy goats.
 Goat milk sold in retail packages shall contain not less than 2.5% milkfat and not less than 7.5% milk solids not fat.
 The word "milk" includes goat milk.

+(39) Goat milk ice cream--The food defined in Title 21, CFR, §135.115.

-(35) Grade A dry milk and whey products--Products which have been produced for use in Grade A pasteurized or aseptically processed milk products and which have been manufactured under the provisions of the most current revision of the "Grade A Pasteurized Milk Ordinance."
+(40) Grade A dry milk and whey products--Products which have been produced for use in Grade A pasteurized or aseptically processed milk products and which have been manufactured under the provisions of the most current revision of the "Grade A Pasteurized Milk Ordinance."

-(36) Grade A Pasteurized Milk Ordinance--The document published by the United States Department of Health and Human Services, Public Health Service/Food and Drug Administration.
+(41) Grade A Pasteurized Milk Ordinance--The document published by the United States Department of Health and Human Services, Public Health Service/Food and Drug Administration.
 The document consists of the following parts: The Grade A Pasteurized Milk Ordinance with Administrative Procedures; illustrations, tables, supplements, appendices; and an index.
-Copies are on file in the Milk Group, Division for Regulatory Services, Department of State Health Services, 8407 Wall Street, Austin, Texas, and are available for review during normal business hours.
+Copies are on file in the Milk Group, Consumer Protection Division , Department of State Health Services, 8407 Wall Street, Austin, Texas, and are available for review during normal business hours.
 For purposes of this chapter, "U.S. Public Health Services Grade A Pasteurized Milk Ordinance" is an equivalent term.

-(37) Grade A retail raw milk--Milk as defined in paragraph (49) of this section, that is produced under the provisions of Subchapter B of this chapter (relating to Grade A Raw for Retail Milk and Milk Products), and is offered for sale to the public without benefit of pasteurization.
+(42) Grade A raw milk and Grade A raw milk products--Milk products that are manufactured under the provisions of Subchapter B of this chapter(relating to Grade A Raw Milk and Raw Milk Products), and are offered for sale to the public without pasteurization.

+(A)These products include: plain raw milk, raw flavored milk, raw low-fat milk, raw low-fat flavored milk, raw skim milk, raw skim flavored milk, raw cultured milk, raw cultured low fat milk, raw cultured skim milk, raw cream, raw heavy cream, raw light cream, raw sour cream, raw acidified sour cream, raw cultured sour cream, raw light whipping cream, raw heavy whipping cream, raw whipped cream, raw light whipped cream, raw plain yogurt, raw flavored yogurt, raw low fat yogurt, raw nonfat yogurt, raw drinkable yogurt, raw drinkable probiotic yogurt, raw buttermilk, raw half-and-half, raw sour half-and-half, raw acidified sour half-and-half, raw cultured sour half-and-half, raw eggnog, raw whey, raw flavored whey, raw whey protein, raw flavored whey protein, and raw keifer .

+(B) Grade A raw milk and raw milk products do not include the following.

+(i) Infant formula, ice cream or other desserts, butter, or cheese.

+(ii) Raw milk or raw milk products that are a blend of raw milk from more than one raw milk processer dairy farm.

-(38) Grade A retail raw milk products--Milk products that are manufactured under the provisions of Subchapter B of this chapter, and are offered for sale to the public without benefit of pasteurization.
+(43) Grade A raw milk processor--A person who processes milk as defined in paragraph (56) of this section, that is produced under the provisions of Subchapter B of this chapter and is offered for sale to the public without pasteurization.

-These products include: cream, light cream, light whipping cream, heavy cream, heavy whipping cream, whipped cream, whipped light cream, sour cream, acidified sour cream, cultured sour cream, half-and-half, sour half-and-half, acidified sour half-and-half, cultured sour half-and-half, skim milk, low fat milk, eggnog, buttermilk, cultured milk, cultured low fat milk, cultured skim milk, yogurt, low fat yogurt, and nonfat yogurt.
+(44) Grade A raw milk processor dairy farm--Any place or premise where one or more lactating animals (cows, goats, sheep, water buffalo, or other hooved animals) are kept, and from which a part of or all the raw milk and raw milk products are produced, processed, bottled, and provided, sold, or offered for sale to the public.

-(39) Half-and-half--The food consisting of a mixture of milk and cream which contains not less than 10.5% but less than 18% milkfat.
+(45) Half-and-half--The food consisting of a mixture of milk and cream which contains not less than 10.5% but less than 18% milkfat.
 Half-and-half is further defined in Title 21, CFR, §131.180.